KellyFitzpatrick/Cleaning_Data_SamsungGalaxy/README.md

 2. The libraries are loaded that R will need

-3a.
-The general information files are uploaded.
+3. The general information files are uploaded.
-3b.
-The first file is the activity_labels.txt file containg all codes and names 1 to 6 3c.
-The second file is the features.txt file that contains all the measurements 1 to 561
+    The first file is the activity_labels.txt file containg all codes and names 1 to 6.
+    The second file is the features.txt file that contains all the measurements 1 to 561.

-4a.
-The training files are uploaded and new column names are added 4b.
-To get the participants ids test/subject_test.txt is loaded 4c.
-To get the participants activity test/y_test.txt is loaded 4d.
-To get the participants data results test/X_test.txt is loaded
+4. The training files are uploaded and new column names are added.
+    To get the participants ids test/subject_test.txt is loaded.
+    To get the participants activity test/y_test.txt is loaded.
+    To get the participants data results test/X_test.txt is loaded.

-5a.
-The test files are uploaded and new column names are added 5b.
-To get the participants ids train/subject_test.txt is loaded 5c.
-To get the participants activity train/y_test.txt is loaded 5d.
-To get the participants data results train/X_test.txt is loaded
+5. The test files are uploaded and new column names are added.
+    To get the participants ids train/subject_test.txt is loaded.
+    To get the participants activity train/y_test.txt is loaded.
+    To get the participants data results train/X_test.txt is loaded.

-6a.
-The mean and std columns are selected for review (86 results) 6b.
-The column names are edited to comply with the rules
+6. The mean and std columns are selected for review (86 results).
+    The column names are edited to comply with the rules.

 ### Final Stages in the Code for the output file

-7. The three final data tables are merged for the training data the final dataset is called TRAIN2
+7. The three final data tables are merged for the training data the final dataset is called TRAIN2.
-8. The three final data tables are merged for the test data the final dataset is called TEST2
+8. The three final data tables are merged for the test data the final dataset is called TEST2.

-9. The Final_Merge dataset combines the test and training data using the rbind function in R The Final_Merge dataset has 10,299 rows and 89 columns The columns start with the x,id,activity, 86 measrements The rows are 7,352 from the train dataset and 2,947 from the test dataset
+9. The Final_Merge dataset combines the test and training data using the rbind function in R.
+    The Final_Merge dataset has 10,299 rows and 89 columns.
+    The columns start with the x,id,activity, 86 measrements.
+    The rows are 7,352 from the train dataset and 2,947 from the test dataset.

-    All commands relating to the test data are labeled test_ All commands relating to the train data are labeled train_ There are also alot of notations/comments in the R code to clearify the steps in the code.
+    All commands relating to the test data are labeled test_.
+    All commands relating to the train data are labeled train_.
+    There are also alot of notations/comments in the R code to clearify the steps in the code.

-10. The Final_Merge dataset contains all of the test and training data 10a.
-This dataset is formated to replace the Activity Codes 1-6 with the Activity Names listed in the file
+10. The Final_Merge dataset contains all of the test and training data.
+    This dataset is formated to replace the Activity Codes 1-6 with the Activity Names listed in the file.

-11. To comply with the rules of tidy data the Measurement/Feature fields are melted 11a.
-I used the gather function in R to melt the 86 Columns into 2 columns 11b.
-The 2 columns/variables created were measurements and value
+11. To comply with the rules of tidy data the Measurement/Feature fields are melted.
+    I used the gather function in R to melt the 86 Columns into 2 columns.
+    The 2 columns/variables created were measurements and value.

-12. The final data set titles Melted_Data has 4 coulmns which are discussed in detail in the code book
+12. The final data set titles Melted_Data has 4 coulmns which are discussed in detail in the code book.

-13. Analysis was performed on the Melted_Data set so that we group by id, activity and measurement, the average value was derived
+13. Analysis was performed on the Melted_Data set so that we group by id, activity and measurement, the average value was derived.

-14. The final Analysis was presented in long form with 15,480 rows and 4 columns
+14. The final Analysis was presented in long form with 15,480 rows and 4 columns.

 Read below for further information.